DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 [^28]: Imangara’s housing was upgraded under this arrangement.

 [^29]: The number 423 includes 348 outstations, forty-five town camps
-    and thirty larger communities (who remain on outstation funding list as legacy from previous funding arrangements by the Commonwealth).
+    and thirty larger communities (who remain on the outstation funding list as legacy from previous funding arrangements by the Commonwealth).

-[^30]: M. Moran, ‘The Viability of 'Hub' Settlements’, *Dialogue* 29.1
+[^30]: M. Moran, ‘The Viability of "Hub" Settlements’, *Dialogue* 29.1
     (2010).

 [^31]: Kerins, *The First-Ever Northern Territory Homelands/Outstations